jeanphix/jeanphix.github.com/_posts/2012-01-20-django-real-world-functional-testing.markdown

 That's why we need to write functionnal tests that cover real world constraints.

-"Django 1.4":https://docs.djangoproject.com/en/dev/releases/1.4/ will bring us tools to do the job.
+[Django 1.4](https://docs.djangoproject.com/en/dev/releases/1.4/) will bring us tools to do the job.

-h2.
-Lets write a demo application
+## Lets write a demo application

 To simply illustrate this, I've made a simple (useless) application composed of a single user story:

-bq.
     As an anonymous user, I can write a message, then the message is displayed in a list with the nine latest messages.

 models.py: